pairinteraction/pairinteraction/docs/installation/installation.rst

                 # activate the environment
                 source .venv/bin/activate

-                # install pairinteraction
+                # install PairInteraction
                 uv pip install pairinteraction

-                # deactivate the environment when you are done using pairinteraction
+                # deactivate the environment when you are done using PairInteraction
                 deactivate

         .. tab:: Windows